-Cafefin is another great spot for Vietnamese food located at Náměstí Jiřího z Poděbrad 1407/4 in Prague 2, this cozy little coffee shop serves great coffee, wine, some breakfast options, and a few different varieties of the classic Vietnamese sandwich – banh mi.
+Cafefin is another great spot for Vietnamese food located at Náměstí Jiřího z Poděbrad 1407/4 in Prague 2, this cozy little coffee shop serves great coffee, wine, some brunch and breakfast options, and a few different varieties of the classic Vietnamese sandwich – banh mi.

 Their trendy atmosphere and beautiful presentation of the food and beverages make this a must-visit if you’re around JZP square during your visit.
 After snacking and getting your caffeine fix for the day, head over to the take-out Vietnamese bistro next door: Pho Vietnam Tuan & Lan for a heartier meal of pho, spring rolls, and other Vietnamese classics.
 This might very well be the best Vietnamese in Prague outside of the SAPA Vietnamese market.

 With friendly staff and quick service for a good price, these two are favorites of residents of the Jiřího z Poděbrad area.

 Alforno Focacceria Italiana – Best Italian Restaurant in Prague